rtqichen/torchdiffeq/FURTHER_DOCUMENTATION.md

 - `dtype=torch.float64`: what dtype to use for timelike quantities.
 Setting this to `torch.float32` will improve speed but may produce underflow errors more easily.

-- `grid_points=None`: The locations of any discontinuities or derivative discontinuities in the vector field.
-Crossing these will make the solver suddenly take a larger error, so it will reject the step and slow down to resolve the discontinuity.
-Once it has done that, then it must speed back up again.
-If the locations of these discontinuities is known in advance, then the solver can be told about their locations and make a step exactly to them.
+- `step_locations=None`: Times that a step must me made to.
+In particular this is useful when `func` has kinks (derivative discontinuities) at these times, as the solver then does not need to (slowly) discover these for itself.
 If passed this should be an ordered one dimensional `torch.Tensor`.

-- `eps=0.`: A small perturbation either side of each value in `grid_points` to evaluate at.
-If the vector field is discontinuous then this ensures that evaluations are performed the correct size of the discontinuity.
-If used it usually best to just set this to a small number like `1e-5`.
+- `jump_locations=None`: Times that a step must be made to, and `func` re-evaluated at.
+In particular this is useful when `func` has discontinuites at these times, as then the solver knows that the final function evaluation of the previous step is not equal to the first function evaluation of this step. (i.e. the FSAL property does not hold at this point.)
+If passed this should be an ordered one dimensional `torch.Tensor`.

 - `norm`: What norm to compute the accept/reject criterion with respect to.
 Given tensor input, this defaults to an RMS norm.
 Given tupled input, it computes an RMS norm over each tensor, and then takes a max over the tuple, producing a mixed L-infinity/RMS norm.
 If passed this should be a function consuming a single tensor of shape the same as `y0` (given tensor input) or a single tensor of shape `(sum(y.numel() for y in y0),)` (given tupled input), and return a scalar tensor corresponding to its norm.